Zhaothon/Zhaothon/README.md

 A python-learner

-enjoying freedom from coding.
+enjoying happiness from coding.

 ---

 A Chinese

-promoting programme knowledge.
+promoting program knowledge.

 ---

 That's all...

-*Sorry,I couldn't use English well*
+*Sorry,my English is not good*

+---

+---

+# 关于我

 <!---
 Zhaothon/Zhaothon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.